greganswer/everlywell_code_challenge/README.md

     - Use a Ruby gem like Devise for social login, password resets, etc.
 - [ ] Version the API
 - [ ] Paginate the users index
+- [ ] Consider requiring an email address to make sure users are unique
+- [ ] Standardize error messages
+- [ ] Return JSON responses that include parent keys like `meta` and `data`

 ### Technical changes